 A student must submit the electronic Drop Form to drop a course after online registration for a term has closed.
-Sending an email, text message, or tweeting the Sharon Walker School of Education/Nylen School of Nursing or informing an instructor of intent to drop does not constitute an official drop or withdrawal.
+Sending an email, text message, or tweeting the School of Business, the Sharon Walker School of Education, or the Nylen School of Nursing or informing an instructor of intent to drop does not constitute an official drop or withdrawal.